GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 Description
 -----------

-**grdselect** reads several grids (or cubes) and skips those that fail any tests that have been specified.
-It then either reports the names of the sources that passed the tests or determines the intersection or union of the regions of those sources.
+**grdselect** reads several grids (or cubes) and skips those that fail any tests that may have been specified.
+It then either reports the names of the sources that passed the tests or determines the intersection or union of the regions of those sources and the range of data values inside that region.
+The region may be rounded and padded outwards, then reported either by its coordinates, a bounding polygon, or a -Rw/e/s/n string.

 Required Arguments
 ------------------